benzaeske/OOAD-Project2/README.md

 - References for Observer pattern in python at the top of 'Observer.py'
 - References for Strategy pattern in python at the top of 'EatBehavior.py'

 2. For the strategy pattern portion of this assignment, I implemented an EatBehavior class.
-All animals are composed of an eatBehavior which contains the eat() method.
-This can be dynamically changed at runtime.
+All animals contain a protected eatBehavior attribute which references some concrete implementation of the EatBehavior abstract class.
+This eatBehavior attribute can be dynamically changed at runtime.
 See 'EatBehavior.py' and 'Animal.py'.
-Specific eating behaviors for each animal are set at the subclass level.

-3. For the observer pattern portion of this assignment I defined all related methods within 'Observer.py' which contains the ZookeeperAnnouncer class, and 'Zookeeper.py'
+3. All Observer related classes and methods are defined within 'Observer.py' and 'Zookeeper.py'.
+'Observer.py' conatins the ZookeeperAnnouncer, which is a concrete implementation of the abstract Observer class I definded.

 4. The 'main' method of the program is located in 'Zoo.py' as in the first assignment.